dkbhaskaran/dkbhaskaran.github.io/_posts/2023-06-14-Fast-And-Slow-Pointer.md

 ```

 This means the fast pointer and slow pointer will meet X nodes before the start of the cycle, a crucial observation about the algorithm.

-Generalization to Any Speed
+## Generalizing the Scenario

-What happens if the fast pointer moves faster?
-Suppose the fast pointer moves k times faster than the slow pointer.
-After the slow pointer makes one complete revolution of the cycle, the fast pointer would have made k revolutions.
+Let's generalize the scenario.
+Suppose the fast pointer moves **k** times faster than the slow pointer.
+In this case, the slow and fast pointers will complete **m** and **n** rotations around the loop, respectively, with **n > m**.
+To set the stage, assume that when the slow pointer enters the loop, the fast pointer is at some arbitrary position, denoted as **i**.

-Now, the distance traveled by both pointers can be represented as:
+As the slow pointer completes one full revolution of the loop in time **T = X + Y** (where each step takes 1 unit of time), the fast pointer would have traveled **k * (X + Y)**, which corresponds to **k** full rotations.
+By this time, the fast pointer will have returned to position **i**, the same position where it started.

+Thus, both pointers would have arrived at their starting position after one full revolution.
+Therefore, it is reasonable to assume that if they meet during the first revolution of the slow pointer, they will continue to meet at the same point in subsequent revolutions.
+If they don’t meet during the first revolution, they will never meet at all.
+Now for the first revolution, let assume the speed of fast pointer is **k** and fast pointer revolves n times before catching up, we can represent the distance traveled by both pointers as:

     Slow pointer: X + Y
     Fast pointer: X + n(Y + Z) + Y